 The compelling higher purpose that inspires us and acts as the source of all we do.Simon Sinek

 Simon Sinek attributes Apple’s success to the fact that it began with “Why.”
-He claims that as a result, Apple was successful in attracting clients who had similar values.
+He claims that, as a result, Apple successfully attracted clients with similar values.
 This served as the foundation of Apple’s marketing strategy and the fuel behind its operations.

 The word “why” describes your motivation, the reason you exist and act.

 Why matters only when you do something with it.
-We must consider the means also referred to as the how, before we can consider the outcome.
+Before considering the outcome, we must consider the means, also referred to as the how.
 Your how should be an extension of your why and provide a strategy for how to get there.

 For values or guiding principles to be truly effective they have to be verbs.
 It’s not ‘integrity,’ it’s ‘always do the right thing.’
 It’s not ‘innovation,’ it’s ‘look at the problem from a different angle.’Simon Sinek